Globalism and the Scary Twist

 Clearly, popular sovereignty/anti-globalism is the direction we should be heading as a nation.
 In his pamphlet “Only In America: The Goodness That Greatness Begot,” Doctor Jerome Huyler states that “America was forged on an anvil of Individualism.
 The Founders firmly rejected its age-old nemesis, Collectivism.”
 He goes on to say, “the principle of individualism affirms something else, entirely.
 It sees human beings as self-governing sovereigns, free to do as they please, and bear responsibility for the choices they make.
 They are obligated only to leave their neighbors free to do as much (Huyler, 2017).”
 Truer words are hard to come by, and I would like you to keep these words in mind as they provide a solid context for coming articles.

 The lesson here is simple.
 We must be willing to learn from history, and we should not assume the best from a historically flawed and unethical ideology or from those that promote it.
 Also, understand that I have provided merely a few examples of many just to demonstrate the point.
 You are encouraged to research objectively and come to your own conclusions.
-You are also encouraged to explore new energy ideas and embrace them – especially those that do not require a government intrusion.
+You are also encouraged to explore new energy ideas and embrace them – especially those that do not require government intrusion.

 Let me conclude this article with some simple advice: if you believe in the Constitution, then avoid and resist ideas, people, or actions that further erode the foundational intention of the document.
 The ignorant are being lulled – do not be fooled or bullied; be the intellectual.
-Remember that people flee socialist and communist nations for a very good reason.
+Remember that people flee socialist and communist nations for an excellent reason.
 If the world gets a global socialist society, where will you flee?
 Be aware of what and who you follow, as they may be pseudo-transformational leaders and selling you lies.
 Live by definition and seek all the facts.
 Always examine the pros and cons/benefits and risks.
 Finally, NEVER blindly follow anything – including me.
 Yes, it takes effort, but it is worth it.